TELEHEALTH

 Question: In addition to human interruptions, are there any pets in my space who might seek attention during session?

 Steps: As an animal lover, I totally get wanting to have your cat or dog in the room during counseling.
-With that said, pets can sometimes create more distraction than benefit, and it may be best to be in a space separate from pets during the hour-long session.
+With that said, pets can sometimes create more distraction than benefit, and it may be best to do the hour-long session in a pet-free space.

 Give buffer time before and after session